Salah-Moftah/Banking-App/README.md

 ## Features

-Authentication: An ultra-secure SSR authentication with proper validations and authorization
+- **Authentication:** An ultra-secure SSR authentication with proper validations and authorization

- Connect Banks: Integrates with Plaid for multiple bank account linking
+ - **Connect Banks:** Integrates with <a href="https://plaid.com" target="_blank">Plaid</a> for multiple bank account linking

- Home Page: Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc
+ - **Home Page:** Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc

- My Banks: Check the complete list of all connected banks with respective balances, account details
+ - **My Banks:** Check the complete list of all connected banks with respective balances, account details

- Transaction History: Includes pagination and filtering options for viewing transaction history of different banks
+ - **Transaction History:** Includes pagination and filtering options for viewing transaction history of different banks

-Real-time Updates: Reflects changes across all relevant pages upon connecting new bank accounts.
+- **Real-time Updates:** Reflects changes across all relevant pages upon connecting new bank accounts.

- Funds Transfer: Allows users to transfer funds using Dwolla to other accounts with required fields and recipient bank ID.
+ - **Funds Transfer:** Allows users to transfer funds using <a href="https://www.dwolla.com" target="_blank">Dwolla</a> to other accounts with required fields and recipient bank ID.

-Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.
+- **Responsiveness:** Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.

 and many more, including code architecture and reusability.

 ## Tools and Technologies Used

 - Next.js
 - TypeScript
 - Appwrite